- Aarhus Convention

 - Statement of Progress on the Programme for the Development of National Climate Policy and Legislation (doc, 144 kb)

 - more publications

-- 01/10/12: Hogan announces another key milestone in the development of national climate policy
+- 01/10/15: Minister Kelly encourages further engagement in the development of climate policy